GLA

 Omega 3 vs Omega 6

-The Omega essential fatty acids are essential nutrients that the body cannot produce itself and must be received from the diet or supplements.
+The omega essential fatty acids are essential nutrients that the body cannot produce itself and must receive from diet or supplementation.

-In modern diets, there is a vast abundance of Omega 6 essential fatty acids and a deficiency of Omega 3 essential fatty acids.
-Meaning there is a greater number of inflammatory compounds being created from Omega 6’s vs the anti-inflammatory compounds from Omega 3’s.
-As such, reducing Omega 6s and increasing Omega 3’s has been a major focus for reducing inflammation overall.
+In modern diets, there is a vast abundance of Omega-6 essential fatty acids and a deficiency of Omega-3 essential fatty acids.
+This means that a greater number of inflammatory compounds are being created from Omega-6’s vs. the anti-inflammatory compounds from Omega 3’s.
+As such, moderating Omega-6s and increasing Omega-3’s has become one of the primary aims for reducing inflammation.

 GLA – The Anti-Inflammatory Omega 6